UNCLASSIFIED (U)

 (1) Users are not authorized to download files from a classified Department automated information system (AIS) to removable media except for exceptions as specified in item (2) below;

-(2) Domestic and abroad: Only Top Secret cleared systems administrator staff, unless an IRM/IA exception is granted in writing for a user to perform the function, must perform file transfers from a classified Department AIS to removable media.
-Only the post management officer or bureau executive director may request this exception authorization from IRM/CO for a user to download files from a classified AIS to removable media;
+(2) Domestic and abroad: Only Top Secret cleared systems administrator staff, unless an DT/IA exception is granted in writing for a user to perform the function, must perform file transfers from a classified Department AIS to removable media.
+Only the post management officer or bureau executive director may request this exception authorization from DT/CO for a user to download files from a classified AIS to removable media;

 (3) Post management or bureau executive director exception requests for user authorization must contain the following information: